The translation of this document is outdated.

 several local governments have an interest, local governments

-have the right to co-operate as well as to establish local
+have the right to cooperate as well as to establish local

 government associations or to join such associations.